A Primer on the Cleveland Diesel Engine Division of General Motors.

 With WWII over, massive amounts of virtually new ships were coming home, mostly to be scrapped.
 At the same time, many commercial maritime operators were in dire need to major fleet upgrades – specifically tugboats.
 CDED saw the opportunity and would wind up buying back several engines out of various craft, specifically LST’s, Destroyer Escorts and many others.
 CDED would then rebuild these engines to new condition, assign them a new serial and order number, and package them for reuse.
 Like its Winton ancestor, CDED was pushing Diesel-Electric-Drive.
 The Destroyer Escorts were just that, and CDED would take an engine, generator, and propulsion motor, and lo and behold, you now have a 1600HP Diesel-Electric tugboat package.
 CDED would also work with several subcontractors and other GM divisions and supply the entire propulsion package and various auxiliary’s (steering, switchboard, generator engines etc.).
 While Diesel-Electric was still the go-to of the time, it was expensive and heavy, even with all the WWII surplus components being utilized.
 The new trend for tug propulsion was in clutch drive, with reverse-reduction gears.
 Once again, CDED would put together a package, with either a 278A or 567C later on, with typically a Falk MB series gear, on a common base.
 While the surplus engines were being used quite a bit, CDED was still indeed producing brand new 278A and 268A engines as well.
 Tugboats were by far the bread and butter, but CDED was providing propulsion systems for ships, fishing boats, municipal power plants, and any other non-locomotive diesel use you can think of.
 George Codrington finally retired after a long and successful career and was replaced with Thomas Hughes in 1953.

 The Navy work was still happening as well.
 The Navy would come to CDED with an interesting request – the need for a non-magnetic engine for Minesweepers.
 These engines would feature a unique nickel block with a variety of stainless, copper, brass and bronze fittings – literally, everything but steel were used in these engines.
 CDED put together a few different packages, with 8-278A’s with reverse/reduction gears, 8-278A Impulse Generator sets, 8-268A’s with reverse/reduction gears, 8-268A’s with generators as well as a smaller number of 12-278A’s for the Canadian Navy – all of these engines being non-magnetic.
 Another Naval development came with the 16-338 engine, a 16-cylinder, 4-layer vertical radial diesel engine for use in submarines.
 The 338 engine has its roots in the 16-184A “Pancake” engine EMD built for subchasers during WWII.
+The 338 used roots blowers and overhead cams, versus the centrifugal blower and pushrods the 184A had.
 Only a handful of the 16-338’s were built, and were used with generators for a single class of post-war Diesel submarine, which were ultimately a failure.